The Truth About Erythritol and Other Keto Sweeteners: A Fact-Based Guide

 • CoffeeBaconCheeseOHMY

-CoffeeBaconCheeseOHMY a year ago
+CoffeeBaconCheeseOHMY 2 years ago

 👏🏽👏🏽👏🏽 EVERYTHING you just stated!!!!
 For me, COFFEE makes the world go round!
 I stopped using artificial sweetener (Splenda) appx 10 years ago, which literally & immediately ended my overactive bladder issue!
 I indulge in 1 mug of flavored coffee every morning.
 The thought of drinking unsweetened coffee or not having my version of liquid crack is just...OMG devastating LOL but I'm serious...developed a headache typing this lol